sarthaakdubey/Medico/medico/README.md

 # Medico - Medical Website

-A comprehensive medical website for BCA major project that provides features for doctors and patients to manage appointments, medical records, and more.
+A comprehensive medical website for BTech major project that provides features for doctors and patients to manage appointments, medical records, and more.

 ## Features